 Reporting to the Counseling Lead, the PMHNP provides care by assessment, diagnosis, and treatment of psychiatric and mental health problems for Reed’s student community, including health education and health counseling.
 In discharging these duties the Psychiatric Nurse Practitioner is expected to be comfortable working with students of diverse backgrounds to include: gender, culture, race, ethnicity, sexual orientation, disabilities, socio economic status, and other multicultural identities.
 Successful candidates must be able to effectively engage with, and address health care needs in a manner that is respectful of and sensitive to student identities, whether similar or different from your own.

 This is an exempt position working 5 days per week, Monday through Friday, during the 10-month academic calendar, August 1st through May 31st, with required on-call work three times a semester for one week each time.
 The salary is $96,500 per year.
-The expected start date is February 18, 2019.
-Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), retiree medical plan, college tuition assistance for employees and their children, 22 days of paid vacation, seven paid holidays, half-day Fridays in the summer, and many other campus amenities, such as membership to the campus fitness center for employee and spouse and discounted Trimet transit passes.
+The expected start date is August 1, 2019.
+Reed College offers an exceptional benefits package, including comprehensive medical and dental insurance, 403(b) retirement plan with 10% employer contribution (after one year of service), retiree medical plan, college tuition assistance for employees and their children, 18 days of paid vacation, paid holidays, and many campus amenities, such as membership to the campus fitness center for employee and spouse and discounted Trimet transit passes.

 Who You Are